 - a.
-Enact a BRBZ, either separately or as an overlay district for the Volcano area, to include proposing the following provisions and other supporting measures: - Standards for maximum land disturbance within the BRBZ: - A system to monitor the 'Ōhi'a forest canopy with the BRBZ; - A set of economic incentives designed to reduce forest clearance and the number of developable lots within the BRBZ; - Mitigation standards and procedures that provide guidelines for the restoration and replanting of disturbed areas; - A study to mitigate localized flooding in ecologically friendly ways, such as using vacant, forested lots to absorb floodwaters (see also Action c. in Section 2.3.3); - Use of "small-footprint" septic tanks to reduce lot grading; - An expert advisory committee to assist in developing standards, project reviews and public education programs related to the BRBZ; - Designation of unencumbered State-owned lands near Wright Road for either Natural Area Reserve or Forest Reserve status; - Amendment to the General Plan to recognize the purpose and intent of the BRBZ and designation of State-owned lands in the BRBZ to "Open"; - Prohibition of 'Ohana Dwelling Units within the BRBZ; and - Within the Volcano area, propose re-zoning agricultural- and residential-zoned lots to an appropriate designation to prevent further subdivision.
+Enact a BRBZ, either separately or as an overlay district for the Volcano area, to include proposing the following provisions and other supporting measures: - 1) Standards for maximum land disturbance within the BRBZ; - 2) A system to monitor the 'Ōhi'a forest canopy within the BRBZ;

+- 3) A set of economic incentives designed to reduce forest clearance and the number of developable lots within the BRBZ; - 4) Mitigation standards and procedures that provide guidelines for the restoration and replanting of disturbed areas; - 5) A study to mitigate localized flooding in ecologically friendly ways, such as using vacant, forested lots to absorb floodwaters (see also Action c. in Section 2.3.3); - 6) Use of "small-footprint" septic tanks to reduce lot grading; - 7) An expert advisory committee to assist in developing standards, project reviews and public education programs related to the BRBZ; - 8) Designation of unencumbered State-owned lands near Wright Road for either Natural Area Reserve or Forest Reserve status; - 9) Amendment to the General Plan to recognize the purpose and intent of the BRBZ and designation of State-owned lands in the BRBZ to "Open"; - 10) Prohibition of 'Ohana Dwelling Units within the BRBZ; and - 11) Within the Volcano area, propose re-zoning agricultural- and residential-zoned lots to an appropriate designation to prevent further subdivision.